-The Trustees have agreed a buy-in policy with an insurance company which broadly covers all of the Closed Fund's liabilities.
+The Trustee has agreed a buy-in policy with an insurance company which broadly covers all of the Closed Fund's liabilities.

-The Trustees have appointed an investment manager to manage the Closed Fund's Reserve Assets within pooled funds.
+The Trustee has appointed one investment manager to manage the Closed Fund's Reserve Assets within pooled funds.
 The manager arrangements are discussed in Appendix B.